tarwn/lessthandot-hugo/blogs/content/posts/2017-04-26-creating-a-static-generated-marketing-site.md

   * Refresh my browser
   * When happy: git commit, git push, wait a few seconds for it to go live

-I don&#8217;t like the delay of step 3, so I may tighten this up further with a watch task so I can leave the index re-processing automatically in the background every time I save a file and cut down on the delay to seeing it in the browser.
-Next up would be cooking in a live refresh so I wouldn&#8217;t even need to refresh the browser.
+I don't like the delay of step 3, so I may tighten this up further with a watch task so I can leave the index re-processing automatically in the background every time I save a file and cut down on the delay to seeing it in the browser.
+Next up would be cooking in a live refresh so I wouldn't even need to refresh the browser.

 ### Adding a blog post